luisferDev/apijs/README.md

 # apijs
-This is a simple Javascript + Html + Css , open source API
+This is a simple Javascript + Html + Css , open source API with the MVC architecture.